Wright StreetDeck: StreetDeck Electroliner

-The FirstGroup took delivery of its first Wright StreetDeck Electroliner BEVs in August 2023, with 20 entering service with First York, followed by the first of a further 55 StreetDeck Electroliner BEVs entering service in Norwich with First Eastern Counties in October 2023, and a further nine for First York's University of York services in late 2023.
-25 StreetDeck Electroliner BEVs were delivered to First West Yorkshire's Bramley depot from March 2024 for service in Leeds, and 24 StreetDeck Electroliner BEVs were delivered to First Aberdeen in April 2025, alongside a separate order for eleven StreetDeck Electroliner BEVs by First Glasgow for use on the Glasgow Airport express bus service.
+The FirstGroup took delivery of its first Wright StreetDeck Electroliners in August 2023, with 20 entering service with First York, followed by the first of a further 55 StreetDeck Electroliners entering service in Norwich with First Eastern Counties in October 2023, and a further nine for First York's University of York services in late 2023.
+25 StreetDeck Electroliners were delivered to First West Yorkshire's Bramley depot from March 2024 for service in Leeds, and 24 StreetDeck Electroliners were delivered to First Aberdeen in April 2025, alongside a separate order for eleven StreetDeck Electroliners by First Glasgow for use on the Glasgow Airport express bus service.

-Arriva Midlands ordered 24 low-height specification StreetDeck Electroliner BEVs for service in Leicester, the first of which was delivered in September 2023, with the remaining buses delivered in early 2024.
-The Oxford Bus Company took delivery of 21 StreetDeck Electroliner BEVs in November 2023 for use on BROOKESbus services 100 & 400, the first of an order 91 StreetDeck Electroliner BEVs made in January 2023, with the remainder launched to begin entering service from January 2024.
+Arriva Midlands ordered 24 low-height specification StreetDeck Electroliners for service in Leicester, the first of which was delivered in September 2023, with the remaining buses delivered in early 2024.
+The Oxford Bus Company took delivery of 21 StreetDeck Electroliners in November 2023 for use on BROOKESbus services 100 & 400, the first of an order 91 StreetDeck Electroliners made in January 2023, with the remainder launched to begin entering service from January 2024.

-Glasgow City Sightseeing operator West Coast Motors ordered 10 open top dual-door StreetDeck Electroliner BEVs, the first zero emissions buses globally for a City Sightseeing operation, which began to be delivered from February 2024.
-The Oxford Bus Company also took delivery of eight open top StreetDeck Electroliner BEVs for its City Sightseeing services in March 2024.
+Glasgow City Sightseeing operator West Coast Motors ordered 10 open top dual-door StreetDeck Electroliners, the first zero emissions buses globally for a City Sightseeing operation, which began to be delivered from February 2024.
+The Oxford Bus Company also took delivery of eight open top StreetDeck Electroliners for its City Sightseeing services in March 2024.